Skip to main content

 What are alternatives to Folie Cuisine d'Émotions in Chambéry?

-Carré des Sens, Pinson, and Le Bistrot are the closest local comparisons.
+Carré des Sens, Pinson, Le Bistrot are the closest local comparisons.
 Carré des Sens sits at a similar ambition level in the city centre.
 Pinson skews more casual and is better suited to lighter meals or smaller budgets.
 Le Bistrot is the go-to if you want traditional French over Modern Cuisine.
 Folie is the clearest choice if Michelin-recognised contemporary cooking is the specific target.